 Guest post by Rebekah of Simply Rebekah

-I took a breastfeeding class before my baby was born.
+I took a breastfeeding class before my baby was born and read several breastfeeding blogs.
 I had a lactation consultant help with the very first feeding.
-I read breastfeeding blogs.
-I was an educated mother, yet I was completely unprepared to handle the moment I found myself asking, “Why does my breast milk taste bad?”
+Though I was an educated mother, I was completely unprepared to handle the moment I found myself asking, “Why does my breast milk taste bad?”

 My first baby often refused to take a bottle of expressed breastmilk when I left her with my husband or a babysitter.
 I assumed that I was doing something wrong.
 Maybe I needed to offer her a bottle more often.
 Did we need to try a different kind of bottle?
 I was at my wit’s end when I came home from a girls’ night out and found out that my husband struggled once again to feed my daughter the bottle of breast milk that I left for her.
 In a moment of frustration, I tasted the bottle of breast milk she had refused.
 It tasted horrible!